 Our setting is likely to feature spatial spillovers between treated and control areas.
 For example, our local KIP estimates may be biased by spillovers from KIP to non-KIP areas.
 These could take the form of negative externalities from slums (e.g. from unsanitary living conditions or crime), leading to underestimating the KIP effects, or positive externalities from the KIP upgrades, leading to overestimates.
-The latter seem unlikely given our findings from Section 6.3 above, where we show no differential KIP effects by access to the initial KIP upgrades (Table 7).
+The latter seem unlikely given our findings from Section 6.3 above, where we show no differential KIP effects by access to the initial KIP upgrades (Table 6).
 Additionally, there could be spillovers from non-KIP to KIP, in the form of positive externalities from gentrified areas (e.g. from access to jobs or public goods), also leading to underestimating the KIP effect.

-Spatial decay on both sides of KIP boundaries Figure 3 investigates the extent of spillovers by analyzing patterns of spatial decay, under the premise that localized exposure effects should decline with distance (Turner et al., 2014, Anagol et al., 2021).
-We focus on distance bands of up to 500 meters.33 We employ a similar specification as our BDD analysis, replacing distance to the KIP boundary with dummies for different 100 meter-wide distance bins.
+Spatial decay on both sides of KIP boundaries.
+Figure 3 investigates the extent of spillovers by analyzing patterns of spatial decay, under the premise that localized exposure effects should decline with distance (Turner et al., 2014, Anagol et al., forthcoming).
+We focus on distance bands of up to 500 meters.22 We employ a similar specification as our BDD analysis, replacing distance to the KIP boundary with dummies for different 100 meter-wide distance bins.
 The spatial decay patterns for land values, heights, and parcel density remain relatively stable, albeit with wide confidence intervals.
 We do not detect a significant enough pattern that can materially change our conclusions.

-Spatial decay from non-KIP slums We further probe the concern that our estimates may be biased by negative externalities from slums by considering spatial decay away from non-KIP slums (which cannot be confounded by the program) that have high population density (thus more likely to generate congestion externalities).
+Spatial decay from non-KIP slums.
+We further probe the concern that our estimates may be biased by negative externalities from slums by considering spatial decay away from non-KIP slums (which cannot be confounded by the program) that have high population density (thus more likely to generate congestion externalities).
 Figure A8 shows limited evidence of spatial decay on land values and heights, conditional on our controls.
 There is a slight pattern of higher parcel density near the boundary, which is suggestive of negative spillovers, but the confidence intervals are large.
 Overall, we find limited scope for negative spillovers from slums.
 This is consistent with the prominence of gated communities in formal neighborhoods and the moderate crime levels in in Jakarta.
 This finding also addresses the concern that lower land values in KIP may be driven by congestion and higher density alone, regardless of delayed formalization.

-BDD robustness In line with the spatial patterns above, Table A4 shows that our BDD estimates are similar if we consider alternative buffer distances (the optimal bandwidth as per Calonico et al. (2014) and 500 meters).
-We also consider alternative cutoffs to exclude contaminated controls in Table A5.
-Table A6 shows that our BDD estimates are also robust to excluding boundaries that overlap with historical and contemporaneous waterways and roadways.
+BDD robustness.
+In line with the spatial patterns above, Table A5 shows that our BDD estimates are similar if we consider alternative buffer distances (the optimal bandwidth as per Calonico et al.

-33Our automated procedure which assigns observations to the closest boundary results in a majority of treated observations being within 500 meters of KIP boundaries.
+22Our automated procedure which assigns observations to the closest boundary results in a majority of treated observations being within 500 meters of KIP boundaries.
 We also consider spatial decay all the way to 1000 meters and our conclusions remain the same.
 Empirical estimates from the urban literature suggest spillovers decay relatively sharply within 500 meters and tend to dampen out beyond 1000 meters (Diamond and McQuade, 2019, Rossi-Hansberg et al., 2010, Autor et al., 2014, Campbell et al., 2011).